-Terminal Illness has been more of a movie subject that has far been dramatised than the actual terminal illness there is.
-For example, what are the odds that two terminal cancer patients, who are also incidentally extremely likeable, hang around and go on dinner dates before they fall for each other?
-Meagre, I guess.
-I’d certainly give it to the imagination and the script-writing of Hollywood’s filmmakers, that takes away the major chunk of appreciation.
+Terminal Illness has been more of a movie subject that has far been dramatized than the actual terminal illness there is.
+For example, what are the odds that two terminal cancer patients, who are also incidentally extremely likable, hang around and go on dinner dates before they fall for each other?
+Meager, I guess.
+I’d certainly give it to the imagination and the script-writing of Hollywood’s filmmakers that takes away the major chunk of appreciation.

 Also, most of the terminal illness stories, in some way or the other, end up being tragic love stories, apart from being book-based or adapted screenplays.
-Also, no matter what one does, because the movie is about terminal illness, the patient (loving son, or husband, or father, or mother and so on) dies anyway, despite all the prayers, preachings and practices.
+Also, no matter what one does, because the movie is about terminal illness, the patient (loving son, or husband, or father, or mother, and so on) dies anyway, despite all the prayers, preachings, and practices.
 Do they make us cry?
 Well, most of them don’t, probably due to the over-dramatization or the excessive exaggeration of the medical facts (in other words, let’s say a drug that doesn’t exist at all).
 Some of them, yes, they definitely do make us cry and empathize with their characters.
 A few of them, though, stay eternally with us, maybe for years altogether.
-Here’s a list of top terminal illness movies from good to the best, that make us sad and filled with empathy, every time we watch them.
+Here’s a list of top terminal illness movies that make us sad and fill us with empathy every time we watch them.
 Every single time.
 You can watch some of these best terminal movies on Netflix, Hulu, or Amazon Prime.

 17. Love Story (1970)